Przemek031/RollercoinBot/README.md

 ## Thank You for Using RollercoinBot-AutoPlay! ❤️

-We appreciate you choosing this bot to enhance your Rollercoin gaming experience.
+I appreciate you choosing this bot to enhance your Rollercoin gaming experience.
 If you enjoy using the bot, consider sharing your feedback or contributing to its development.